Gokulrajae/DrumKit/README.md

   This is an example of how switch case works in javascript using a very exciting game like project which plays drums sound when specific key is pressed or clicked

  # Installation
-  Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services.

   1. clone the repo:
   git clone https://github.com/your_username_/Project-Name.git